friday963/aws-security-specialty-notes/README.md

     - Policies:
         - Policies are documents that define permissions and are written in json.
-        - All permissions are implicityly DENIED by default.
+        - All permissions are implicitly DENIED by default.
 (You must explicitly allow something)
     - Two types of policies
         - Identity-based policies can be applied to users, groups, and roles.
         - Resource-based policies apply to resources such as s3 buckets or DynamoDB tables.